 methylation will not be included in the map or fragment list.
 Cleavage site resistance information is based on the enzyme providers' descriptions.

-This field identifies enzymes that will be added to the map, overriding other controls.
+Identifies enzymes that will be added to the map, overriding other controls.
 The names of the enzymes specified here will be given a distinct color (and/or appearance), as specified by the Selected Enzymes switch.
 Enzymes added to the map by default (as specified by the Site Complexity field) are highlighted in the Enzyme Picker.
 All enzyme names in the Enzyme Picker are hyperlinked to explanation windows.
 Checking a highlighted enzyme will change its color in the map.
 To display only specific enzymes, set the minimum complexity to some large number and then choose the desired enzymes from the picker.
 Enzymes can also be added to the text field directly.

 Reject Overlapping Orfs: